erudit/erudit-ps-documentation/docs/source/tagset/element-article.rst

 :ref:`element-article` is the root element  of the XML *XML* and should mandatory explicity the attributes of the :term:`DTD` version, the type of the document, the original language of the text, the :term:`namespace` declaration and the version of the :term:`Érudit PS` being used.

 The attribute ``@xmlns:mml="http://www.w3.org/1998/Math/MathML"`` is optional and should be used only when a formula is defined using :term:`MathML`.

-For the JATS ``@dtd-version`` it is necessary to define the version 1.1.
+For the JATS ``@dtd-version`` it is necessary to define the version 1.1 of :term:`JATS` :term:`DTD`.

 For the ``@article-type`` attribute the allowed values are:

-Commentary - A critique or explanatory article, written to discuss, support or debate a previous article or other publication.
-It can be an article, letter, editorial, etc. These publications can appear as a commentary, editorial comment, point of view, etc.

 +--------------------+----------------------------------------------------------+
 | Value              | Description                                              |